nukkuepuss/malvern_demo/README.md

 # malvern_demo
+Walk, talk and interact within a 1:1 scale recreation of the Malvern Hills, UK.

-Recreation of the Malvern Hills, UK, for the Meta Quest headset.
+Build v3 for the Meta Quest headset.